xn0px90/xn0px90/README.md

 - 🔭 I’m currently working on all things Xen & Qubes-OS
 - 🌱 I’m currently learning more go
 - 👯 I’m looking to collaborate on any project
-- 🤔 I’m looking for help with cgo
+- 🤔 I’m looking for help with risc-v, cgo, CISC & RISC
-- 💬 Ask me about Qubes-OS
+- 💬 Ask me about Qubes-OS or anything
-- 📫 How to reach me: @xn0px90
+- 📫 How to reach me: @xn0px90 on the socials